 Finding help and support for young people in crisis

-It can be difficult to find the right help for young people in crisis who are struggling with issues associate with drug and alcohol misuse.
+It can be difficult to find the right help for young people in crisis who are struggling with issues associated with drug and alcohol misuse.
 Make the right decision during mental health month by viewing our list of useful resources to find the right help when needed.
 Access our Find Help pages here.